Dallas/Fort Worth BLUES ARTISTS

 photo photo 2 photo 3 photo 4

 Gregg Smith is a smooth soulful blues vocalist in the style of Little Milton and Bobby Bland.
 The Honey Grove, Texas native relocated to Dallas in the early 80's and has been a constant contributor to the South Dallas Blues scene.
 Gregg often tours with Lucky Peterson.
-His first album was on Ichiban and was re- released on CD in Europe to great critical acclaim and heavy radio airplay.
+His first album was on Ichiban and was re-released on CD in Europe to great critical acclaim and heavy radio airplay.
 He played several festivals overseas in 1990.
 Gregg also does a blues radio show on KNON 89.3 FM, Friday from 9 am to noon.
-Gregg recently released a compilation CD on his own Gman Records.
+Gregg recently released a blues compilation CD on his own Gman Record.
+Gregg was the subject of a major interview in Living Blues Magazine in 2014.

 Gregg Smith photo